 Early Repayment Penalties

-A Secured Loan is a loan that is issued where the borrower is required to put up an asset as collateral for the loan.
+A secured loan is a loan that is issued where the borrower is required to put up an asset as collateral for the loan.
 This asset is known as security and is usually property.
 The interest rates for secured loans are typically lower as the lender is taking on less risk by lending on terms that require security.
-The flip side of this is that should you fail to repay the loan with interest, the lender can take action to seize and sell your asset to recover what you owe them.
+The flip side of this is that should you fail to repay the small business loan with interest, the lender can take action to seize and sell your asset to recover what you owe them.

 More on Secured v Unsecured Loans.

-As opposed to a secured loan, an Unsecured Loan is when you take a loan over a fixed period with no security.
+As opposed to a secured loan, an unsecured loan is over a fixed period with no security.
 While unsecured loans will have slightly higher interest rates than their secured counterparts (because the lender is taking on more risk), they are generally favoured for smaller, short-term loans as the borrower isn’t required to risk their property as collateral.

-Many business owners opt for unsecured loans for smaller value loans of up to around $250,000 because it means they won’t have to secure it with personal (or business) property.
+Many business owners opt for unsecured loans for smaller value loans of up to around $250,000 (up to $250,000 with Moula) because it means they won’t have to secure it with personal (or business) property.
 This is the same for loans with loan periods of under 12 months.
 Examples of unsecured finance options are credit cards, student loans, most personal loans and small business loans (like Moula’s).

 More on Unsecured Business Loans.